taosdata/TDengine/docs/en/09-tools/07-powerbi.md

 ## Import Data from TDengine to Power BI

-1. Open Power BI and logo.
+1. Open Power BI and log in.
 Add data source following steps "Home Page" -> "Get Data" -> "Others" -> "ODBC" -> "Connect".
 2. Choose the created data source name, such as "MyTDengine", then click "OK" button to open the "ODBC Driver" dialog.
 In the dialog, select "Default or Custom" left menu and then click "Connect" button to connect to the configured data source.
 After go to the "Nativator", browse tables of the selected database and load data.
 3. If you want to input some specific SQL, click "Advanced Options", and input your SQL in the open dialogue box and load the data.